Last geometric statement of Jacobi

-In differential geometry the last geometric statement of Jacobi is a conjecture named after Carl Gustav Jacob Jacobi.
-According to this conjecture:
+In differential geometry, the last geometric statement of Jacobi is a conjecture named after Carl Gustav Jacob Jacobi, which states:

 Every caustic from any point $p$ on an ellipsoid other than umbilical points has exactly four cusps.

-While numerical experiments had indicated the statement is true, it wasn’t until 2004 that it was proven rigorously by Itoh and Kiyohara.
+Numerical experiments had indicated the statement is true before it was proven rigorously in 2004 by Itoh and Kiyohara.
 It has since been extended to a wider class of surfaces beyond the ellipsoid.